learnWeb3/FlightSuretyDAO/README.md

 The user story is the following :

-- As a normal user i can subscribe an insurance on a future existing flight
+- As a normal user i can subscribe an insurance on a future existing flight and ask for insurance payout if flight is late
 - As a token holder i can participate in the decentralized orgnisation by ammending settings on the platform and voting up insurance and oracle provider membership and own a share of the funds by the ability to redeem the token for a weighted percentage of the profits.
 - As an activated insurance provider i can register new flights
 - As an activated oracle provider i can settle flights.